 When they give you the money and the receipt, it's a good idea to quickly count the cash in front of the teller rather than finding you've been shortchanged after you have left.

-Never buy your currency from a person who approaches you on the street.
-You could end up with the wrong pesos.
+Never make an exchange with a person who approaches you on the street.

-Some major hotels in Havana will change your foreign currency into CUCs.
-Because they are not regulated by the Government you may not get as fair an exchange as you will at a bank or Cadeca.
-Plus some of the big hotels will not change money if you are not a guest of the hotel.
+Some major hotels in Havana will change your foreign currency.
+Because they are not regulated by the government, you may not get as fair an exchange as you will at a bank.
+Plus, some of the big hotels will not change money if you are not a guest of the hotel.

 There are money-changing facilities in the following hotels: